➡️Jump to Recipe⬅️

 This kale bacon brussels sprouts “hash” is the perfect autumn side dish (Thanksgiving, anyone)?
-It is potato-less but substantial enough to be hash-like, and it is chock full of superfood cruciferous phytonutrients like vitamin K, vitamin C, minerals and compounds that support liver detox pathways.
+It is potato-less but substantial enough to be hash-like, and it is chock full of superfood cruciferous phytonutrients like vitamin K, vitamin C, minerals, and compounds that support liver detox pathways.
 Both Brussels sprouts and kale contain the phytochemical indole-3-carbinol which protects against cancer and detoxes excess estrogens to which we’re all exposed.

 If you want to make the dish vegetarian or if you’re punishing yourself with a bacon-free existence, you can easily leave bacon out and it will still be delicious.
 Make sure you choose organic, uncured bacon that is nitrite and nitrate free.
 I use thick cut.
 This dish pairs well with other Thanksgiving or holiday dishes: turkey, yams, cranberries.
 It can be easily doubled.
 Enjoy.

-4 cloves garlic, fine chopped
+- 4 cloves garlic, finely chopped

-1 bunch lacinato (dino) kale
+- 1 bunch lacinato (dino) kale, stemmed and chopped

-Chicken or veggie broth as needed
+- chicken or vegetable broth as needed

 - Cook it until the fat has rendered and the bacon has reached the crispiness you desire.
 Take the bacon out of the pan and leave the fat.
-Deglaze the pan with wine or chicken/vegetable broth
+Deglaze the pan with wine or chicken/vegetable broth.

-Finishing the dish.
+- Finishing the dish.
 Toss in the bacon pieces and stir.
 Season with salt and pepper to taste.

 - Remove from heat.
 Garnish with rosemary sprig.
 Serve and delight your guests.